maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

 ```

 - **Rust has a special annotation `Copy` trait that we can place on types that are stored on the Stack**
-  - If a type implements the `Copy` trait, variables that use it do not *Move*
+  - For any type that implements the `Copy` trait, variables that use it do not *Move*
   - Instead, they are trivially copied, making them still valid after assignment to another variable
   - This is the case of the Primitive Stack Types
 - **Rust does not allow annotate a type with `Copy` if the type, or any of its parts, has implemented the `Drop` trait**